SnowyMouse/invader/README.md

 for 32-bit x86 Windows.

-The reason 32-bit builds are not provided is because 32-bit builds are slower and more limited than x86_64 due to architectural differences.
+The reason 32-bit builds are not provided is because 32-bit builds are slower and more limited than x86_64 due to architectural differences (e.g. fewer registers to hold temporary data).
 People who are unsure may also download a 32-bit build even though a 64-build will work better.
 Nearly all desktop PCs made today come with a 64-bit operating system.

 ### Can invader-build create .yelo maps?
 Officially, invader-build only creates maps for the Gearbox port of Halo on the